realA10001986/Time-Circuits-Display/install/README.md

 This folder holds all files necessary for immediate installation on your Time Circuits Display.
 Here you'll find
 - a pre-compiled binary of the current firmware,
-- the audio files for this very version of the firmware
+- the latest audio files

 ### Firmware installation